Ratan Singh of Bikaner

-Maharaja Ratan Singh (30 December 1790 – 7 August 1851) was the Rathore Rajput ruler of Bikaner from the year 1828 until his death in 1851.
+Maharaja Ratan Singh (30 December 1790 – 7 August 1851) was the Rathore Rajput ruler of Bikaner from 1828 until his death in 1851.

 Birth and early life

-He was born on 30 December 1790 to Surat Singh and his wife Sardar Kanwar.
-When the installation ceremony of the temple of Pashupatinath at Haridwar was conducted by Shravan Nath in 1820, he, along with Jawan Singh, the Maharana of Udaipur, bore the expenses of the feast given to Brahmins on the occasion of Kumbh Mela.
+He was born on 30 December 1790 to Surat Singh and his wife Sardar Kanwar.When the installation ceremony of the temple of Pashupatinath at Haridwar was conducted by Shravan Nath in 1820, he, along with Jawan Singh, the Maharana of Udaipur, bore the expenses of the feast given to Brahmins on the occasion of Kumbh Mela.
 They also gifted five elephants, five horses, five large shawls, and ten gold bracelets to those who performed the yajna and provided the architect.